LoopKit/loopdocs/docs/version/development.md

 ### Feature Branch: Medtrum and Dana Support

+!!! danger "Do Not Use in Closed Loop"
+    Users report that after a bolus finishes in Loop, the record of the bolus is removed from the event history.

 !!! important "Experts Only"
     Please only use the feat/dev-dana-medtrum branch if you are prepared to follow along in zulipchat and are willing to test an experimental branch that has known issues.